Listed by HSE when its instructors are unavailable

 What the training covers

-Every Usafety programme starts from your real environment and equipment — instructors come on site with the slings, hoists and bed-rail aids your team will actually use.
+Every Usafety programme starts from your real environment and equipment.
+Onsite sessions allow practical training to use the slings, hoists and other equipment your team works with.

 Programmes are designed to leave staff confident in the most common daily handling scenarios and clear on documentation, sign-off and audit trails.